jackbergus/jingoloba-poc/README.md

 # What is this?
-This is an example setup of cmake with google test.
-I got it working after consulting the google test primer, among other things.
-Hopefully it'll help someone get set up with C++ and google test.
+This is an example setup of Travis-CI with cmake and google test.
+I finally got all three working together nicely with the help of [dmonopoly's cmake and gtest example](https://github.com/dmonopoly/gtest-cmake-example).
+Hopefully it'll help someone get set up with cmake and google test on travis-ci.

 # Where are things?
 `build/` is where code is built - like where executables are.
-`lib/` includes gtest-1.6.0.
+`ext/` includes gtest-1.6.0.
-Rest of code in root:
+`inlcude/` is where the header files are located (here: project1.h) `src/` is where the source files are located (here: project1.cpp, main.cpp) `test/` is where the test source files are located (here: test_project1.cpp) Rest of code in root:
 -`CMakeLists.txt` must be in each subdirectory of the project
--`main.cpp` is just a driver file - the common place to run the normal application
--`project1.cpp` and `project1.h` have code for the class 'Project1'
--`test_project1.cpp` has code to test Project1

 # What do I do?

+## Use it on Travis-CI:
+Please look at the travis.yml file to see the setup of travis.
+As the gtest library is located within your project.
+The procedure on Travis is quite simple.
+Note that I used a more recent version of `cmake` as provided in the `ubuntu precise` repositories.
+This is needed for the relatively recent command `REMOVE_ITEM` to exclude the `main.cpp` from the source file list as I am lazy and did not want to write out the files by name.

-## Use cmake and make
+## Use it locally:
 If you want to test it all out through the common gtest procedure, first **delete build/** (if present).
 Then...